 In 2017 …

-- Daylight Saving Time begins on Sunday, March 12, at 2:00 A.M.
+- When do we set our clocks forward?
+Daylight Saving Time begins on Sunday, March 12, at 2:00 A.M.
 Remember to “spring ahead” and set your clocks forward 1 hour (i.e., losing one hour).
 (We do this Saturday night when we go to bed.)

-- Daylight Saving Time ends on Sunday, November 5, at 2:00 A.M.
+- When do we set our clocks back?
+Daylight Saving Time ends on Sunday, November 5, at 2:00 A.M.
 Now, we “fall back” by setting your clocks back one hour (i.e., regaining one hour).

 (The exceptions to DST are Arizona, Hawaii, Puerto Rico, the Virgin Islands, and American Samoa.)